Skip to Main Content

 What are standard production norms in Canada?

-Canadian productions follow IATSE and DGC guidelines with standard 12-hour shooting days, structured overtime, mandatory turnaround periods, and specific provincial labor regulations that vary between Ontario, British Columbia, and Quebec.
+Canadian shoots follow IATSE and DGC guidelines with standard 12-hour shooting days, structured late hours, required turnaround periods, and specific provincial labor rules that differ between Ontario, British Columbia, and Quebec.

 How do your coordinators handle scheduling in Canada?

-Our coordinators build and maintain detailed shooting schedules accounting for Canadian logistics — travel times between locations, vendor availability, local working hour regulations, and weather considerations.
-They distribute daily call sheets, coordinate department heads, and manage schedule changes to keep your production on track across Toronto, Vancouver, Montreal, Calgary.
+Here is the breakdown.
+Our coordinators build and keep detailed shooting schedules accounting for Canadian logistics — travel times between locations, vendor availability, local working hour rules, and weather considerations.
+They distribute daily call sheets, set up department heads, and manage schedule changes to keep your production on track across Toronto, Vancouver, Montreal, Calgary.

 How do your coordinators manage local vendors?

-Our coordinators maintain a vetted network of Canadian vendors for equipment, transport, catering, and production supplies.
-They handle purchase orders, negotiate rates, coordinate deliveries, and manage vendor relationships across Toronto, Vancouver, Montreal to ensure reliable service throughout your production.
+Here is what that looks like on the ground.
+Our coordinators keep a vetted network of Canadian vendors for gear, transport, catering, and production supplies.
+They handle purchase orders, negotiate rates, set up deliveries, and manage vendor relationships across Toronto, Vancouver, Montreal to make sure reliable service across your production.

 When should a production coordinator start?